solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 I examine this powdery precipitate under the microscope after having prepared it with balm.

 I immediately see that on the majority of the scraps the opaque encrusting material has not completely disappeared.
+There must therefore be a substance, probably a silicate, containing iron or a different metal, which is insoluble in the strongest acids.

 ...